corsairmarks/space_fauna_resolutions_fix/mod/README.md

+**_DEPRECATED:_** Paradox has applied a similar fix in 3.1.1 "Lem" - if you have that version or higher, you do not need this mod.
+It remains listed for players who choose to play in the 3.0.* "Dick" versions of Stellaris.

 # Overview

 Are you tired of not being able to protect the Space Amoebas and the Tiyanki at the same time?
 Then this mod is for you!